WELCOME TO OUR RESEARCH GROUP....

 2003: Explaining molecular co-evolution of metal ions and tetrapyrrole cofactors from thermodynamic stability and function (with U. Ryde).

-2004: The broad crossing mechanism of ligand binding to heme, explaining how molecular evolution of close-lying spin states in heme allows fast reversible binding of dioxygen crucial to life (with U. Ryde).
+2004: The broad crossing mechanism of ligand binding to heme, explaining how evolution of close-lying spin states in heme allows fast reversible binding of O2 crucial to life (with U. Ryde).

-2005: O2 binding to heme is the basis of higher life forms on this planet, but the process has been debated for 50 years.
+2005: O2 binding to heme is the basis of ife on this planet but has been debated for 50 years.
 We did the first high-level calculation of this problem (multistate CASPT2), to answer the old question about the relative contributions of Pauling, Weiss, and Goddard / McClure resonance forms (with Björn Roos & Ulf Ryde).

 2005: Our mechanism of how the Co-C bond is cleaved in B12-dependent enzymes.
 QM/MM simulations show that the Ado radical is stabilized by electrostatic interactions and the Co(III) ground state is distorted.
 Both effects (product stabilization and reactant destabilization) contribute (with U. Ryde).

-2006: OPLS-2006 force field: First co-parameterization of anions and cations of salts for use in molecular simulation, to make free-energy consistent salt solutions critical to molecular simulation (with W. L. Jorgensen).
+2006: OPLS-2006 force field: First co-parameterization of anions and cations for use in molecular simulation, to make free-energy consistency critical to accuracy (with W. L. Jorgensen).

 2008: OPLS-2008 force field: First demonstration of the water model --- protein force field interdependence that affects most protein simulations and two specifically parametrized OPLS force fields for charged residues, one for TIP3P water and one for TIP4P water.